30 Disgusting Hygiene Practices From The Old West

 8. Have You Heard About Jack Vermillion?

 Jack got his nickname, after shooting a man over an argument at cards.
-He shoots the man in the eye.
+He used to shoot the man in the eye.
 This is why he had another nickname as well, “Shoot-Your-Eye-Out Vermillion.”

 7. The Prophecy Was Real

-These people, professional fortune-tellers, believed that they have the ability to read people’s futures through crystal balls, Tarot cards, and the palms of hands… Surprisingly, others believed them, so this was a really fruitful business.
+These people, professional fortune-tellers, believed that they could read people’s futures through crystal balls, Tarot cards, and the palms of hands… Surprisingly, others believed them, so this was a really fruitful business.

 6. Some Cowboys Were Girls